AtlasICL/atlas_docs/src/python.md

 <img src="images/venv_activation.png" alt="Virtual environment activation example in PowerShell" width="600"/>

-If you''re using PowerShell, you might run into the error `...execution policy`.
+If you're using PowerShell, you might run into the error `...execution policy`.
 If that is the case, run
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser